AOBTenn/InStalling-and-Configuring-On-Premises-Active-Directory-within-Microsoft-Azure-VMs/README.md

 ![image](https://github.com/user-attachments/assets/e4f41676-9505-49cf-82a1-c1ad2d5cf390)

-In this third and final project, Active Directory will be installed and configured to simulated real world user conditions within a working environment using previously created virtual machines in projects part-1 https://github.com/AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part1.git  and part-2 https://github.com/AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part2.git .<br />
+In this third part of the project, Active Directory will be installed and configured to simulated real world user conditions within a working environment using previously created virtual machines in projects part-1 https://github.com/AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part1.git  and part-2 https://github.com/AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part2.git .<br />

 <h2>Environments and Technologies Used</h2>